MOMables® Healthy Lunches for Kids

 ×

-Home » Lunchbox » Lunch Packing Tips
+Home » School Lunch Ideas » Lunch Packing Tips

 How to Clean Water-Bottle Straws

-How often do you throw out straws because they are dirty and you don’t know how to clean them?
+How often do you throw out straws because they are dirty and you don't know how to clean them?
+Keep reading to learn how to clean water bottle straws fast and easily!

-Another great solution is to soak them in equal parts vinegar and water.
 This serves as a natural cleaning and sanitizing agent.
-After soaking, wash as normal and let dry.
+After soaking, wash the straw as normal and let it dry.

 More Lunch Packing Tips